nishi-takuya/pptx_to_png/README.md

 - Option to specify output width and/or height.
 - Saves PNG images in a user-defined directory.
 - Command-line interface with detailed logging support.
+- Checks if a PNG file for each slide already exists, and compares the timestamp of the existing PNG file with the last modified timestamp of the source PPTX.
+  - If the source PPTX is newer, it regenerates the PNG.
+  - If the PNG is missing or does not contain a timestamp, it regenerates the PNG.
+  - If the PNG is up-to-date, the export is skipped.

 ## ⚙️ Installation Instructions